uhh-lt/context-eval/README.md

 ```
 ####Example
 ```
-10038908       ability n       160,169 ability@@1              aptitude:2, strength:4, talent:11, comprehension:1, function:2, competence:1, faculty:3, capability:33, capacity:29, skill:19             The following year , Harchester United reached the Semi Finals of the FA Cup and were also promoted back to the Premiership thanks to the fantastic goalscoring abilities of Karl Fletcher .
+10038908       ability n       160,169 1              aptitude:2, strength:4, talent:11, comprehension:1, function:2, competence:1, faculty:3, capability:33, capacity:29, skill:19             The following year , Harchester United reached the Semi Finals of the FA Cup and were also promoted back to the Premiership thanks to the fantastic goalscoring abilities of Karl Fletcher .
-1418247        ability n       45,54   ability@@1              aptitude:2, strength:4, talent:11, comprehension:1, function:2, competence:1, faculty:3, capability:33, capacity:29, skill:19             He has also more than once overestimated his abilities or at times is often too naïve or cocky which usually results in a disadvantage during battle .
+1418247        ability n       45,54   1              aptitude:2, strength:4, talent:11, comprehension:1, function:2, competence:1, faculty:3, capability:33, capacity:29, skill:19             He has also more than once overestimated his abilities or at times is often too naïve or cocky which usually results in a disadvantage during battle .
 ...
 ```

 ###Word Sense Inventory: *data/word_sense_inventory.csv*

 The sense inventory should be in two columns.
-The first column contains the sense identifier, consisting of the word and the sense ID, separated by a separator (default: '_').
-The second column contains a list of related terms.
+The first column contains the word lemma, the second column contains the sense identifier for the lemma.
+In the third columns, there is a list of related terms.
 Each of the related terms can be weighted by a number.
+These numbers are separated by colons ':'.

 ```
-Word'SEP'SenseID     list:5,of:3,related:1,words:1
+Word  SenseID  list:5,of:3,related:1,words:1
 ```
 ####Example
 ```
-mouse_0     mammalian:50,murine:20,Drosophila:10,human:9
+mouse 0        mammalian:50,murine:20,Drosophila:10,human:9
-mouse_1     rat:200,mice:150,frog:80,sloth:50,rodent:40
+mouse 1        rat:200,mice:150,frog:80,sloth:50,rodent:40
-mouse_2     joystick:50,keyboard:33,monitor:25,simulation:15
+mouse 2        joystick:50,keyboard:33,monitor:25,simulation:15
 ...
 ```
 ## TWSI Input data